-The regulatory management activity includes building, environmental planning, environmental health and animal management.
+The regulatory management activity includes Building, Environmental Planning, Environmental Health and Animal Management.

-The building service ensures that new and existing buildings are developed in a safe and compliant manner to facilitate resource and building consents.
+The building service ensures that new and existing buildings are developed in a safe and compliant manner and facilitate resource and building consent.

-Environmental monitoring ensures public spaces are used appropriately by all, positively contributing to the health, safety and wellbeing of our community.
+Environmental monitoring ensures public spaces are used appropriately by all positively contributing to the health, safety and well being of our community.